Pluck History, Family Crest & Coats of Arms

 Early History of the Pluck family

-Another 155 words (11 lines of text) covering the years 1641, 1706, 1625 and 1681 are included under the topic Early Pluck History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Pluck research.
+Another 79 words (6 lines of text) covering the years 1641, 1706, 1625 and 1681 are included under the topic Early Pluck History in all our PDF Extended History products and printed products wherever possible.